cc65/cc65/Contributing.md

 * You must obey these rules when contributing new code or documentation to cc65.
 We are well aware that not all existing code may respect all rules outlined here - but this is no reason for you not to respect them.
 * One commit/patch/PR per issue.
 Do not mix several things unless they are very closely related.
+* Sometimes when you make a PR, it may break completely unrelated tests.
+However, any PR is expected to merge cleanly with no failures.
+That means in practise that you are expected to fix/update the failing tests if required - for example this might be needed if you make changes to the compiler that changes the format of error- or warning messages.
+In that case you might have to update some reference files in the testbench.
+Obviously still check if that is actually the right thing to do ;)

 # Codestyle rules